Adolis García Preview, Player Props: Rangers vs. Mariners

 Adolis García At The Plate

-- Among the qualified batters in baseball, he ranks 107th in batting average, 76th in on-base percentage, and 17th in slugging.
+- Among qualifying hitters in MLB play, he ranks 107th in batting average, 68th in on-base percentage, and 16th in slugging.

-- In 23.6% of his games this year, he has hit a long ball, and 6.2% of his trips to the dish.
+- In 24.1% of his games this year, he has gone deep, and 6.3% of his trips to the dish.

-- In 62 games this season (43.1%), Garcia has picked up an RBI, and in 27 of those games (18.8%) he had two or more.
-He has also driven home three or more of his team's runs in eight contests.
+- Garcia has driven home a run in 63 games this year (43.4%), including more than one RBI in 18.6% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.